 During this time you can find Holiday decor, special shows and fireworks, meet Santa, and even find special versions of your favorite rides.

 A lot of people are worried about the crowds when they are spending Christmas time at Disneyland.
 Yes, the parks can get pretty crowded during your visit if you go during Thanksgiving or Christmas break, but the crowds can be quite mild during the first few weeks of December.

 Even with the crowds it is still possible to enjoy Disneyland at Christmas if you have all the best info.
-Our co-founders, myself included, have the answers to questions about Christmas at Disneyland.
+Our co-founders, myself included, have the answers to questions about Holidays at Disneyland.
 If you want answers to your specific questions, be sure to join the Disneyland with Kids Facebook group or pick up a copy of the Disneyland with Kids eBook, where we share all our best tips.

 But the basic answer is, yes, it can get crowded, but it is still possible to have a lot of fun.
 A crowded day at Disneyland is better than no day at Disneyland, right?